Broadcast Journalism BA(Hons) 2015-16

 + Media Policy, Regulation and Ethics

 This module provides an essential insight into legal, regulatory and policy frameworks within which media organisations and media professionals operate.
 It addresses the principles of media law and looks at the regulatory structures for press, broadcasting, music and cinema.
 It examines the 'politics of policy' in the UK, USA and EU, and in the context of the power of transnational media corporations.
 It discusses and analyses examples of ethical problems in the media, and the philosophical ideas and themes underpinning them.
-Assessment involves coursework, an exam and a practical.
+Assessment involves coursework, role-plays and essays.

 + Professional Case Study

-The Media Professional Case Study is an investigation of an aspect of the media industry which interests you.
+The Media Professional Case Study (40 credit module) is an investigation of an aspect of the media and music industry which interests you.
 It is based on real industry engagement so you will either get work experience in your chosen field, or you will interview a series of industry professionals about your chosen topic.
 You produce a portfolio of work demonstrating your achievements to potential employers, together with an 8,500 word submission.
 Assessment is practical and coursework.

 + Media Practical Project

-In this 40-credite module we will help you find a client, and then you will create a media product for them.
+In this 40-credit module we will help you find a client, and then you will create a media-based music product for them.
 Maybe a magazine, or a series of newsletters.
-Perhaps you want to work for a newspaper and gather a collection of bylined articles.
-Or you might want to make a video, run a public relations campaign, put together a series of newsletters for a local or national organisation.
+Perhaps you want to work on a magazine or a newspaper and gather a collection of bylined articles.
+Or you might want to make a video, put on concerts for charity, run a public relations campaign or put together a series of newsletters for a local or national organisation.
 Here’s where you can put all your knowledge and skills to the test.

 + Media Case Study